fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-dig-performance-benchmarks.md

 - These are all very performant.
 But remember, brackets and `dig` return `nil` where I want a `KeyError`, and chained `fetch` is what I'm trying to get away from.
 - In some runs, `dig` (#2) was faster than brackets (#1), but more often brackets win by a hair.
-- Chained `fetch` (#3) is consistently slower than brackets here in the benchmarks, but my project's test suite does not run any faster when I replace all calls to `fetch` with square brackets.
+- Chained `fetch` (#3) is consistently slower than brackets here in the benchmarks, but my project's test suite does not run any faster when I replace all calls to `fetch` with brackets.
 It's a good reminder that benchmarks don't always reflect real-life performance.
 - Even though the `fetch` alias (#4) is just as fast as `fetch` itself in the benchmarks, my project's test suite took 20% longer to run when I replaced all calls to `fetch` with an alias.
 Again, benchmarks don't tell the whole story.
   - 20% slower is not much, especially since all of my tests run in well under one second.
 But there's also the fact that anyone else who looks at my code, most likely my future forgetful self, will be confused about what `config.f` means. (*"What the `f` is that?!"* if you'll pardon the pun.)
 Still, I was curious about the performance hit and that's why I included the `fetch` alias here.